High-speed trader Virtu Financial again files for IPO

 The prospectus for the first IPO was filed in March 2014, but was postponed a month later after Michael Lewis’ book “Flash Boys: A Wall Street Revolt,” questioned whether markets were rigged in favor of high-frequency traders.

-Virtu Financial also caused a furor after the firm revealed in its prospectus it had only one day of trading losses in five years, which now stretches to almost six years.
-The detail was meant to show the firm’s profitability, but opponents of high-frequency trading said it was a sign high-speed traders posses unfair advantages.
+Virtu Financial also caused a furor after the firm revealed in its prospectus it had only one day of trading losses in five years.
+The detail was meant to show the firm’s profitability but opponents of high-frequency trading pointed to it as a sign high-speed traders have unfair advantages.

-The company is a market maker that earns small sums of money by making the “spread” - the difference between what buyers or sellers are willing to pay or accept in a transaction.
-In 2014 it averaged about 5.3 million trades daily across 225 markets worldwide.

-Last year Virtu said it wins 51 percent to 52 percent of its trades, leading many people to question the source of its profitability as they believed it lost the rest.
-But the remainder also includes trades that break-even, suggesting its win-loss ratio is closer to 2:1.

 Goldman Sachs Group Inc, JPMorgan Chase & Co and Sandler O‘Neill + Partners LP are the underwriters for the offering, among others.